-- CIHR Institute of Gender and Health (IGH) The Campbell and Cochrane Equity Methods Group added six Cochrane Review summaries to the IGH Cochrane Corner in the past year.
-Since the Corner was launched in November 2012, it has received an - average of 1.5 visits per day and 824 unique visitors as of May 2012.
-CIHR Institute of Infection and Immunity (III) The CCC's Knowledge Broker, Eileen Vilis, contributes to this Cochrane Corner regularly by providing reviews relevant to this Institute.
-The Web reviewing the III Cochrane Corner to find a more efficient way to present the data with the intent of reaching a larger audience.
+CIHR Institute of Gender and Health (IGH)

+- Cochrane Corner in the past year.
+Since the Corner was launched in November 2012, it has received an average of 1.5 visits per day and 824 unique visitors as of May 2012. - CIHR Institute of Infection and Immunity (III) The CCC's Knowledge Broker, Eileen Vilis, contributes to this Cochrane Corner regularly by providing reviews relevant to this Institute.
+The Web Strategy and Services team at CIHR is currently reviewing the III Cochrane Corner to find a more efficient way to present the data with the intent of reaching a larger audience.